Edward R. Korman: Selected decisions

+2005: Korman presided over the trial of the 2003 money laundering case of record label executive Irv Gotti and Kenneth "Supreme" McGriff.

-2007: Following the 2003 Staten Island Ferry crash, Korman refused to allow New York City to cap its liability, holding that an obscure maritime law did not apply because the City's managers had been negligent in disobeying a city rule requiring that two captains remain in the pilot house while the ferry was in motion.
+2007: Following the 2003 Staten Island Ferry crash, Korman refused to allow New York City to cap its liability, holding that an obscure maritime law did not apply because the city's managers had been negligent in disobeying a city rule requiring that two captains remain in the pilot house while the ferry was in motion.